Ideas-on-Stage/ideasonstage.com/content/business-presentation-revolution/book/_index.en.md

 disallowbots		= true
 +++

-## The Business Presentation Revolution Book
+## Business Presentation Revolution Book

 Are you tired of boring, ineffective presentations?
 Do you want to stand out through effective communication?
 It’s time to join the Business Presentation Revolution.

-Launching on July 14th, 2021, the Business Presentation Revolution book turns the conventional wisdom on its head, and provides a simple, proven method for producing and delivering powerful presentations, online, on stage or in the boardroom.
-Author Phil Waknell has spent the last 11 years helping business leaders to stand out, and now you can learn and apply these techniques, transform your audiences, and achieve your objectives through high-impact presentations.
+Launching on July 14th, 2021, Business Presentation Revolution book turns the conventional wisdom on its head, and provides a simple, proven method for producing and delivering powerful presentations, online, on stage or in the boardroom.

-**Why wait until July?
-Join the revolution now, and get the introduction completely free!** Simply enter your email address below, and we’ll send you the introduction, containing an overview of the Presentation SCORE Method (or pSCORE) and the five major revolutions that will make your presentations stand out and shine.
-You’ll also be the first to hear about exclusive online events, offers and additional materials that will help you to become the best presenter you can be.
+{{% bpr-subscribe %}}

 **Business presentations need a revolution, and the revolution needs you.
 You won’t regret it – and your audiences will thank you.**

-{{% bpr-subscribe %}}

-Business presentations need a revolution, and the revolution needs you.
-You won’t regret it – and your audiences will thank you.
 Don’t keep it to yourself!
 Tell your colleagues, tell your pets, tell the world!
 Simply click on the links below to share this page so your networks can also join the revolution and help fix presentations for good!

 {{% bpr-automessages %}}